fusion-io/authenticate/README.md

 # GETTING STARTED

-To get start, please following one of these steps:
+To get start, please follow these steps:

 Installation